» PEER / CARES Events / Programs

 CARES Clothesline Project

-Chapman University's Clothesline will be displayed on Wednesday, May 1st.
+Chapman University's Clothesline Project - scheduled for Wednesday, October 16th will be rescheduled due to the new university policy that prohibits the size of the Project display.
+Chapman has more that 700 shirts that have been made by community members and alumni often come to campus to see their shirts on our CARES Clothesline display.
+The Project will be up Wednesday February 19th, but only in the Piazza.
 This outdoor exhibit displays t-shirts designed by campus survivors of interpersonal violence, with the goal of breaking the silence surrounding this hidden epidemic.
 The Chapman University CARES Clothesline Project began in 1995 and is a visual depiction of the prevalence of interpersonal violence in our society.
 Sexual Violence is a "hidden epidemic" with more and more individuals hurt.
 WE MUST TALK ABOUT THIS, working together to find our voices.
 All are invited to contribute to Chapman University’s Clothesline Project.
 Shirts and design materials are provided without cost to participants.
 Support is available from advocates at our tables and also in Fish Interfaith Center.

 CARES Sexual Assault Formal Presentation